-If you have not configured your permalinks yet, then we recommend doing so now before configuring your post categories.
+If you have not configured your permalinks yet, then we recommend doing so now before configuring your categories.

-Step 2: Make A List Of Your Main Topics
+Step 2: List Your Topics

-If you need help planning a website, go here: A Comprehensive Guide To Web Site Planning For Business Owners
+To learn more about planning a website, go here: The Web Site Planning Process: A Money-Saving Blueprint For Business Owners

 - Marriage Celebrant FAQs